geoarkoumani/MSc-in-Business-Analytics/README.md

 After the corresponding research and training of different models, we identify and examine challenges faced by various approaches for hate speech detection in texts.
 Among these difficulties are misspellings, human errors while writing a text/comment, autocorrections and in general imbalanced data that can make detecting hate speech a challenging task.
 The computational cost of the algorithms used to train the models should also be mentioned as a difficulty.
 Also, it is noticeable that accuracy has been one of the main offensive language recognition challenges for many years – and a barrier to entry for many businesses.

-The main aim is to expand the applications' features to support more funcionalities e.g. setting up a Registration page, User App Dashboard, Addon for connecting social media accounts etc. More information is demonstrated in our report.
+The main aim is to expand the applications' features to support more funcionalities e.g. setting up a Registration page, User App Dashboard, Addon for connecting social media accounts etc. More information regarding our future goals is demonstrated in our report on Discussion & Future Work section.

 As per implementation, the application is on a bug fixing mode regarding the deployment phase and some corrective actions will be performed in the future before the production stage.